Bigger Facets (Broad flashes)

 To the left is a diamond that displays a broader flash scintillation pattern and to the right, is a video of a crushed ice (pinfire) cushion cut shown on a 360 degrees turntable.

 The difference between a modified brilliant cut and a normal brilliant cut is based on technical faceting criteria.
-Typically, a modified cushion cut has more facets on the pavilion and the diamond is cut a different facet arrangement.
+Typically, a modified cushion cut has more facets on the pavilion and the diamond is cut to a different facet arrangement.

 Cushion brilliant facet plot retrieved from GIA reports